 Once you've determined whether the redundancy is above board, the next step is determining if you have a right to a redundancy payment.
 You may be entitled to redundancy or severance pay if any of the following applies to you:

 - If you are under an award or agreement that contains redundancy pay entitlements.

-- If you worked in an organisation that employs 15 or more people for more than 12 months continuous service (some exceptions apply).
+- If you worked in an organisation that employs 15 or more people for more than 12 months of continuous service (some exceptions apply).

-Once you are sure your redundancy has been handled correctly, stop and consider your next move.
+Once you are sure, your redundancy has been handled correctly, stop and consider your next move.
 Rather than rushing into the first role that comes along, take advantage of the time to consider your next steps.
 One of the best ways to do this can be to look backwards before you look forward.
 Ask yourself: